agungsantoso/agungsantoso.github.io/_posts/2016-3-24-isset-are-not-a-solution-for-variable-checking.md

 ---
 layout: post
-title: isset() Are Not a Reliable Solution for Variable Checking
+title: isset() Are Not a Solution for Variable Checking
 ---

 Despite its name, `isset()` not only returns false if an item does not exist, but also returns `false` for `null` values.